 8. This book will be an ally that will help you boost your confidence and skill set for gardening with children, growing vegetables, connecting youth with place and the natural world, and integrating holistic creative outdoor experiences into children’s lives everyday!

 9. Spark your wonder and love for the natural world through it’s full color and fully illustrated format, conversational style, and environmentally responsible and animal friendly printing process!
 10. Help you plant the seeds for a future generation of nature lovers who know how to “grow their own” and have an unshakeable commitment to preserving the beauty and biodiversity of our natural world!

 Nature Journaling fosters nature connection through a balance of science and the arts.

 Don’t take my word for it!

-Read some reviews of Wings, Worms, and Wonder!
+Read a review of Wings, Worms, and Wonder!

 Click the photo to read a review and interview on EcoEtsy!
 (Photo credit: The Wooden Bee)